Moseco/sagase/README.md

 Thanks to the [creator of MeCab](https://taku910.github.io/mecab) for the Japanese text analyzer and tokenizer.

 Thanks to [mifunetoshiro on Github](https://github.com/mifunetoshiro/kanjium) for providing the pitch accent data.

+Thanks to the [contributors on Github](https://github.com/donkuri/Kaishi) for creating the Kaishi 1.5k vocab list.